Chicano studies: Perspectivism

-Responses to Chican@ studies
+Responses to Chicano studies

 Positive

-Responses to Chican@ studies and its impact on the greater American educational system can be separated into two categories, positive and negative.
-Those who see the programs and studies as positive believe that Chican@ studies create positive academic changes in Chican@ students.
-For example, Chican@ educator Curtis Acosta noted the shift in Chican@ students' minds after they were exposed to literature that was written by Chican@s and intended for Chican@s.
-For according to Acosta, Chican@s often felt excluded by traditional educational systems, and felt as if they are not meant for educational success, or that success is tied to "whiteness," an educational standard that they can not attain.
-Acosta noted that the students that were exposed to Chican@ literature felt empowered and believed that educational success and higher education was meant for them.
-Therefore, those who view the studies as positive believe Chican@ education assists in Chican@ students' academic growth and in their realization that education is not inextricably linked to being white.
+Responses to Chicano studies and its impact on the greater American educational system can be separated into two categories, positive and negative.
+Those who see the programs and studies as positive believe that Chicano studies create positive academic changes in Chicano students.
+For example, Chicano educator Curtis Acosta noted the shift in Chicano students' minds after they were exposed to literature that was written by Chicanos and intended for Chicanos.
+For according to Acosta, Chicanos often felt excluded by traditional educational systems, and felt as if they are not meant for educational success, or that success is tied to "whiteness," an educational standard that they can not attain.
+Acosta noted that the students that were exposed to Chicano literature felt empowered and believed that educational success and higher education was meant for them.
+Therefore, those who view the studies as positive believe Chicano education assists in Chicano students' academic growth and in their realization that education is not inextricably linked to being white.

 Negative

-Those who view Chican@ studies as negative believe that the area of studies creates further problems for Chican@ students and the greater American educational system.
-Chican@ studies opposers cite that the education in Chican@ classes teach anti-whiteness and a disdain for those of European descent.
-In addition, opposers believe that Chican@ studies allow Mexican-American students to feel as if they are victims or sufferers of Anglo-America.
-Furthermore, some believe that having education dedicated for a certain type of student creates self-segregation and further separation from the non-Chican@, particularly white, students.
-Another type of criticism comes from some Chican@s as well, who believe that Chican@ studies create students who become bothersome activists and generate a new wave movement that is not needed or wanted.
-Either way, opposers of the studies remain a strong voice (in addition to the supporters) in the continued conversation surrounding Chican@ studies.
+Those who view Chicano studies as negative believe that the area of studies creates further problems for Chicano students and the greater American educational system.
+Chicano studies opposers cite that the education in Chicano classes teach anti-whiteness and a disdain for those of European descent.
+In addition, opposers believe that Chicano studies allow Mexican-American students to feel as if they are victims or sufferers of Anglo-America.
+Furthermore, some believe that having education dedicated for a certain type of student creates self-segregation and further separation from the non-Chicano, particularly white, students.
+Another type of criticism comes from some Chicanos as well, who believe that Chicano studies create students who become bothersome activists and generate a new wave movement that is not needed or wanted.
+Either way, opposers of the studies remain a strong voice (in addition to the supporters) in the continued conversation surrounding Chicano studies.